braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 {% endtabs %}

 ### Interactive Content Cards

+![Interactive Content GIF][6]{: style="float:right;max-width:25%;margin-left:15px;border:0;"}

 Content Cards can be leveraged to create interactive experiences for your users.
 In the demo below, we have a Content Card pop-up appear at checkout providing users last-minute promotions.
 Well-placed cards like this are a great way to give users a "nudge" toward specific user actions.

 #### Dashboard Configuration

 The dashboard configuration for interactive Content Cards is straightforward.
 The key-value pairs for this use case include a `discount_percentage` set as the desired discount amount and `class_type` set as `coupon_code`.
 These key-value pairs are how we filter for this specific type of Content Card on the checkout screen.

+![Interactive Content JPG][7]{: style="max-width:70%;"}

 #### Backend Explanation